President & Chief Technology Officer

-Rajendra Petkar is currently Chief Technical Officer (Officiating) at Engineering Research Centre of Tata Motors since Nov 2017.
-As CTO - ERC, he is responsible for leading the Product Development & Engineering function that involves design and development of a vast range of vehicles and components for the TML product portfolio.
+Mr. Rajendra Petkar is the President & Chief Technology Officer (CTO) and member of the Tata Motors Executive Committee (Excom).
+As CTO he heads the Engineering Research Centre Head (ERC) and is responsible for leading the Product Development & Engineering function that involves design and development of vast range of vehicles & components for the company’s product portfolio.

-An alumnus of IIT Mumbai, he commenced the journey with TML in 1989 as PGET.
-With a career spanning over 28 years of automotive research & development, he has held key positions and led critical projects at ERC.
+An alumnus of IIT Mumbai, he commenced his journey with Tata Motors in 1989 as Post Graduate Trainee Engineer.
+With an illustrious career spanning over 29 years of research & development, he has held key positions and delivered numerous projects bearing significant impact on TML’s products & their performance.
 He holds many patents and research papers to his credit.

-Driven by passion towards “Mobility Solutions”, Rajendra Petkar is involved in various research projects, in collaboration with agencies & institutions of global repute.
-He mentors teams working for conventional as well as advanced technologies for hybrid/electric vehicles and renewable/sustainable fuels.
+Driven by passion towards future mobility solutions, Mr. Petkar is involved in various engineering & research projects, in collaboration with agencies & institutions of global repute.

 Spotlight on Tata Motors Ltd